plewis/plewis.github.io/phylogenetics/python.md

 ## Python basics

 This is the briefest of introductions, designed to get you just to the point where you can do the majority of your homework assignments using Python.
 If you get stuck trying to write a Python program, I have found the Tutorial and Global Index to be the most useful parts of the Python documentation.
+Feel free to ask us for help as well!

 ### Kinds of information you can store in Python variables